-Welcome to Daily blog no 20.
-Today I am going to share Perth solo itinerary for 1 day.
-This straight to the point guide will cover things not to miss in Perth even when you are traveling by yourself!
-No matter where you stay in Perth, once you get to the Swan Bells, you are more or less in the heart of the city and then all you have to do is choose which attractions you want to see first.
+Looking for Perth solo itinerary?
+I got you!
+This straight-to-the-point travel guide will cover the highlights and fun things to do in Perth Australia.
+No matter where you stay in Perth, once you get to the Swan Bells, you are more or less in the heart of the city, and then all you have to do is choose which attractions you want to see first.

 Perth solo itinerary